ThreeMammals/Ocelot/docs/features/routing.rst

 In addition to URL path :ref:`routing-placeholders` Ocelot is able to forward query string parameters with their processing in the form of ``{something}``.
 Also, the query parameter placeholder needs to be present in both the **DownstreamPathTemplate** and **UpstreamPathTemplate** properties.
-Placeholder replacement works bi-directionally between path and query strings, with some `restrictions <#restrictions-on-use>`_ on usage.
+Placeholder replacement works bi-directionally between path and query strings, with some restrictions on usage (see :ref:`routing-merging-of-query-parameters`).

 Path to Query String direction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^